Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Introduction

-In isolation, the operation performs on par with the default implementation while achieving up to $95\%$ lower memory usage, and it outperforms \textit{on-demand} sampling by up to $90\%$ while both have similar memory savings compared to the default.
-When used in \raft as a drop-in replacement, it reduces the total end-to-end runtime by up to $58\%$ compared to existing methods that are feasible to run with modern hardware.
-When applied to the recent \pname{SEA-RAFT}~\cite{wangSEARAFTSimpleEfficient2025}, which is already designed for efficiency, it provides approximately $27\%$ runtime reduction.
+In isolation, the operation performs at least on par with the default implementation, while having up to $99\%$ lower memory usage, and it outperforms \textit{on-demand} sampling by up to $92\%$ while at equally low memory usage.
+When used in \raft as a drop-in replacement, it reduces the total end-to-end runtime by up to $67\%$ compared to existing methods that are feasible to run with modern hardware.
+When applied to \pname{SEA-RAFT}~\cite{wangSEARAFTSimpleEfficient2025}, which is already designed for efficiency, it provides approximately $33\%$ runtime reduction.

-Additionally, we generate an \textit{8K} ultra-high-resolution optical flow dataset based on the \textsc{Blender} movie \textsc{Charge} and use it to evaluate existing optical flow methods.
-Our findings show that most methods generally benefit from estimating optical flow at native resolution, but this comes at the cost of capturing large displacements.
-To address this issue, we propose a test-time extension of the \pname{SEA-RAFT} method to perform cascaded inference.
-Without any additional training of the model, it allows reducing the endpoint error for large motion, \textit{i.e.}, magnitude over $128$px, by $80\%$, outperforming all existing methods.
+Additionally, we generate a realistic \textit{8K} optical flow dataset based on the \textsc{Blender} movie \textsc{Charge} and use it to evaluate existing optical flow methods at ultra-high-resolutions.
+Observing that estimating optical flow at high resolutions improves fine-grained details at the expense of not capturing large displacements, we propose a test-time extension of the \pname{SEA-RAFT} method to perform cascaded inference.
+Without any additional training of the model, it allows reducing the endpoint error for large motion.
+Combined with our efficient correlation sampler, we achieve state-of-the-art results at the Pareto front of accuracy and runtime for \textit{8K} flow estimation (Figure~\ref{fig:teaser}).

-To summarize, we contribute a computationally efficient correlation volume sampling algorithm and perform the first reference-based evaluation of optical flow at ultra-high resolutions.
-Finally, we propose a cascaded inference-time extension of \pname{SEA-RAFT} and achieve state-of-the-art results for \textit{8K} flow estimation in terms of both accuracy and efficiency.